The1Funraiser/WHSTechNotes/journal.md

 # December 9, 2024

 What does the term, brainrot mean to me?
 I believe the term, brainrot is a term where it deprived from the internet.
 Where the content is used from the internet to be used in a setnence which is post to be used in a humorous tone.
 I believe the digital media can have a positive impact to my mental well-being this year.
 Why?
 Well, the digital media has helped me understand things I've been having trouble with.

+# December 16, 2024

+Am I looking forward to this winter break?
+I am looking forward to this winter break.
+Why?
+Well, its because Christmas will be on the winterbreak, and I can't wait to see whats in my presents.